inprodiwebstudio/inprodi-ui/README.md

 package.json
 ````
-- **examples:** we provie to the user a example folder ready to run an aplication to show how to use the inprodi library.
+- **examples:** we provide to the user an example folder ready to run an application to show how to use the inprodi library.
 - **packages:** all the inprodi library package.

-To visualize the worksapce run:
+To visualize the workspace run:
 ````
 npx nx graph
 ````